tym002/landmark_detection/README.md

 `python 3.6.13`

 ## Code:
-`model.py` contains the proposed multi-scale Loc-net method.
+`model.py` contains the proposed multi-scale Loc-net method for training and testing.

-`LocalizerNet.py` contains the regressing Gaussian heatmap and single-scale Loc-net methods
+`LocalizerNet.py` contains the regressing Gaussian heatmap and single-scale Loc-net methods, can be used as baselines

 To train or test your own model, run
 `python model.py --mode train/test`

-`-multi_loss` whether to use multi-stage-loss schedule.
+`--multi_loss` whether to use multi-stage-loss schedule.

-`-use_callback` whether to use loss fallback, loss weights of earlier stages will decrease with more epoch during training
+`--use_callback` whether to use loss fallback, loss weights of earlier stages will decrease with more epoch during training

-`-random_shift` whether to use random-shift before cropping at each stage
+`--random_shift` whether to use random-shift before cropping at each stage

 To evaluate the result, run
 `python evaluate.py`